Skip to content

 13. ContentWriters

-ContentWriters provides SEO web pages, product descriptions, and category pages.
+ContentWriters focuses on SEO web pages, product descriptions, and category pages.
+To apply, you’ll need at least an associate’s degree.

 14. nDash

-On nDash, you can write about topics like computer software, marketing/advertising, and information technology.
+On nDash, you can write about various topics including computer software, marketing/advertising, and information technology.

-- Pay Rate: Varies depending on word length and article type
+• Pay Rate: Varies depending on word count and article type

 15. Hotghostwriter

-Hotghostwriter offers ghostwriting opportunities in fiction and technical writing.
+Hotghostwriter offers opportunities in both fiction and technical ghostwriting.

 Data Entry